 - Social disadvantage is a key cause of differences between children’s level of educational achievements (greater than in many other countries).

 - Children from disadvantaged families are twice as likely as those from less advantaged families to have very low levels of literacy and numeracy.

 - 40% of students from disadvantaged backgrounds leave school before year 12, but only 20% of students from high socio-economic backgrounds.

 - Children who do not complete Year 12 or its equivalent are twice as likely to become unemployed as those who do.

-Students, Parents, Teachers, Welfare Workers and other people involved with the MDHS may be eligible to seek financial assistance on behalf of a student(s) for:
+Students, Parents, Teachers, Student Support Case Managers, and other people involved with MDHS may be eligible to seek financial assistance on behalf of a student(s) for: